SunehraFarhana/Bank-Loan-Data-Analysis/README.md

 ```
 <img width="501" height="76" alt="bank_loan_sql_2" src="https://github.com/user-attachments/assets/ab2a869b-8185-4073-be4b-db3ccc1d3480" />

+‼️ **NOTE:** The median current loan amount, annual income, and monthly debt was calculated, rather than the average, in order to account for outliers in the data.
+This results in a more accurate picture of the typical borrower.

 ### 3. What is the loan default rate by customer debt-to-income ratio?
 Which debt-to-income ratio has the highest default rate?
 ```sql